ErRickow/ApiNyaEr/docs/source/index.rst

       print(res)

-3. You can use the :obj:`~ApiNyaEr.Lagunya` for making request for endpoint of saavn.dev
+3. You can use the :obj:`~ApiNyaEr.Musiknya` for making request for endpoint of saavn.dev

    .. code-block:: python

-      from ApiNyaEr import Lagunya
+      from ApiNyaEr import Musiknya

-      api = Lagunya()
+      api = Musiknya()

       r = await api.search("Gue Mah Apah Atuh")